cointop-sh/cointop/README.md

 - Q: Will you be supporting more coin API's in the future?

-  - A: Yes supporting more coin API's is planned.
+  - A: Yes supporting more coin APIs is planned.

 - Q: How often is the data polled?